 There are only small differences in how each culture builds its sleds and how they tie the dogs.
 This is due mostly to differences in landscapes and the purpose of the trip.
 Utilizing dogs to pull sleds is thought to have begun in Siberia around 7000 years ago, and the Inuit have specifically bred dogs to pull sleds for at least 4000 years.

 Another thing you see as you roam across Alaska, Canada, and Greenland are “Inussuk” or “Inuksus”.
 These are man-made stone cairns used for navigation and were used to mark a travel route, fishing spots, camping spots, hunting grounds, or food storage.
 Today, however, we also use modern technology 🙂

 Inside the home, the “ulo” is the name for the woman’s knife.
 This is another item that is common across the Inuit cultures, but it varies in shape depending on where you are (even within different areas of Greenland).
 Some homes still use it today, but mostly it is used for vegetables, cheese, or decoration.

 Finally, the different Inuit cultures all have a history of tattooing.
 This practice almost disappeared when the missionaries who came to Greenland in the 1900s banned it.
 A similar thing happened in Alaska.
 Fortunately, Inuit tattooing and other aspects of our cultural heritage are now making a comeback – ~100 years after they were squshed.

 A proud heritage

 Today we are proud to be Inuit (Greenlanders) and you see cultural symbols everywhere.
-The picture above is me being very happy with a nice long cardigan from Isaksen design which features an Inuit-inspired tattoo print, but Inuit designs are used everything from decorations and household goods, to clothing to food in restaurants.
+The picture above is me being very happy with a nice long cardigan from Isaksen design, which features an Inuit-inspired tattoo print.
+Inuit designs are used in everything from decorations and household goods to clothing to food in restaurants.